 One of the aims of Inter Faith Week is increasing dialogue between religious and non-religious groups, and people from both religious and non-religious backgrounds are warmly welcomed to take part.

 For some of non-religious beliefs the term 'inter faith' can be off-putting; however, it is used inclusively in this context.
 A number of non-religious groups have taken part since the Week began and there has been dialogue, including through an Inter Faith Network and Humanists UK event during the first Inter Faith Week.

 Ideas for non-religious belief groups could include:

 - Opening your meeting place or space for visitors, or offering a virtual tour

-- Welcoming people from other belief backgrounds to your meetings and events during the Week
+- Welcoming people from other belief backgrounds to your meetings and events during the Week, including online events

 - Responding positively to any requests from speakers for Inter Faith Week events